 Don’t cut corners just to please the client.
 If you think the valuation results are in doubt because you had to skip steps, state so in your valuation report.

 The more important the information you use in your analysis, the more attention you should pay to its credibility.
 Are the sources of data verifiable?
 Do the people who provided you with the info understand its significance?
 If you feel the data provided looks shaky, do not use it in your analysis or state the potential impact of inaccuracies.

 No conflict of interest or bias allowed

 IVS is picky when it comes to independence of your info sources.
 Generally, there should not be any vested interests either in the company ownership or how the valuation results turn out.

-At the end of the day, you should make a call as to whether the info available to you is enough to create a credible valuation.
-If third party information you can get falls short or can’t be trusted, you need to communicate to your valuation report readers that the IVS compliance requirements were not met.
+At the end of the day, you should make a call as to whether you have enough info to create a credible valuation.
+If third party information you can get falls short or can’t be trusted, you need to communicate to your valuation report readers that you could not meet the IVS compliance requirements.More on Valuation